Encore Avenue: History

 The channel was launched on October 1, 1994 as MovieMax!, operating as a sister network to premium movie service Superchannel (now Movie Central).
 The channel originally focused on movies from the 1960s, 1970s, and 1980s, but later expanded its film library to include films from earlier decades (as its licence allows the channel to air movies that were released up to five years from the present year).
 The channel was originally owned by Western International Communications.
 In the late 1990s, after digital cable and satellite television became available in Canada, MovieMax! launched a multiplex channel called MovieMax!
 2, which was available initially on satellite only (and operated as a two-hour timeshift channel of the main MovieMax! channel).

 Duelling takeover bids for, and eventual 2000 split of, WIC resulted in Superchannel and MovieMax! being acquired by Corus Entertainment.
 On April 1, 2001, Superchannel and MovieMax! were rebranded under the umbrella brand Movie Central, which consisted of six diverse channels utilizing a common street-themed branding scheme: Movie Central, Adrenaline Drive (focusing on action movies), Heartland Road (focusing on romance films), Shadow Lane (focusing on horror/suspense films), Encore Avenue (focusing on classic movies), and Comic Strip (focusing on comedy films).

 On March 1, 2006, the sub-brands were dropped due to confusion among Movie Central subscribers regarding the meanings of the channel's names; four of the channels remained under the Movie Central brand (but using numbered names rather than a combination of the parent network's name and a sub-brand, a common naming scheme for North American premium television services), and the two remaining channels became Encore Avenue, each of which are still diverse in their schedules.
 The Encore Avenue channels adopted a format of films from the 1970s, 1980s, and 1990s, possibly due to the introduction of TCM in Canada.

 Encore Avenue ceased operations at 6:00 A.M.
 Pacific Time on March 1, 2016.
-The reason for that is because Corus Entertainment shut down the channel and its sister network Movie Central to accommodate the national expansion of Bell Media's The Movie Network and sister channel TMN Encore.
+The reason for that is that Corus Entertainment shut down the channel and its sister network Movie Central to accommodate the national expansion of Bell Media's The Movie Network and sister channel TMN Encore.